renaldkoch/elastalert/README.md

-# elastalert
+# monitoring ssl expiration

-Rule for elastalert, to check ssl expiration
+Rule for elastalert, to check ssl expiration, to use with heartbeat-elastic